 Crypto Theft and Losses

-If your wallet is hacked and your crypto is stolen, or you fall victim to a scam, or an exchange shuts down without warning, you might wonder what that means for your taxes.
+If your wallet is hacked and your crypto is stolen, you fall victim to a scam, or an exchange shuts down without warning, you might wonder what that means for your taxes.

 How to Write Off Lost Crypto

 If you lose crypto in a manner that was out of your hands, such as a loss at a crypto exchange or a hack of your wallet, you can claim the crypto losses.
 In the US, the law was changed in 2018, which means that most loss claims were no longer allowed.
 Losses can now only be declared as part of a federally declared disaster.